 In this article, we will examine these scenarios while scraping web data.

 Let’s start with a simple example.
-Head over to the Books to Scrape web page.
+Head over to the video games store.
 Scroll down to the bottom of the page and notice the pagination:

-This site has the Next button.
+This site has the Forward button.
 If this button is clicked, the browser loads the next page.

 Moreover, with every click, the URL changes:

-The next step is to inspect the HTML markup of the next link.
-This could be done by pressing F12, or Ctrl+Alt+I, or by right-clicking the Next link and selecting Inspect.
+The next step is to inspect the HTML markup of the Forward link.
+This could be done by pressing F12 or Ctrl+Alt+I or by right-clicking the Forward link and selecting Inspect.

-In the Inspect window, it can be seen that the Next button is an anchor element and we can find the URL of the next page by looking for it.
+In the Inspect window, you can see that the Forward button is an anchor element, and you can find the URL of the next page by looking for it.

 Let’s start with writing a basic web scraper.